coatespt/cursor-twitter/PROJECT_DESCRIPTION.md

 # Project Goal
 This project has two goals.
-Both concern the ability to understand what subjects people are talking about on X/Twitter in near real time at a granularity of seconds.
+Both goals are about understanding what new subjects people are talking about on X/Twitter in near real time at a granularity of seconds.

 ## The Narrow Goal: Getting New Subjects (News)From the X/Twitter firehose in Real Time

 The weaknesses of X/Twitter and similar micro-blogging platforms has always been the difficulty of finding out what is there.
 Seen the other way around, it is the difficulty bloggers have connecting with readers with whom the don't have a prior relationship.
-There's no TV-Guide.
+There's no TV-Guide for Twitter.

 In practice, this problem is mostly solved by punting it to the users.
-It's up to the blogger to markup posts with hashtags, and up to the receiver to discover people, hashtags, etc. to subscribe to.
-Ironically, this is usually done indirectly, by finding interesting people by other means, then seeking them out on X.
+It's up to the blogger to mark up posts with hashtags, and up to the receiver to discover people, hashtags, etc. to subscribe to.
+Ironically, this discovery is usually done indirectly, by finding interesting people by other means, then seeking them out on X.

 Even important news often takes on the order of hours to surface in conventional media, so real time identification within seconds is a major advantage if knowing things first matters.
 When you see a subject characterized by "train, chemical, crash, evacuation, and environment" suddenly pop up, you may want to short Dow Chemical.